-The hike to Trolltunga (literally "the troll’s tongue") in Skjeggedal is around 20 kilometres long, with an ascent of about 900 meters.
+The hike to Trolltunga (literally "the troll’s tongue") in Skjeggedal is 23-27 kilometres long, with an ascent of about 900 meters.
 It will take you up to 10 hours in total, but it is worth the effort – along the way you pass many attractions, for example the Ringedal dam and mountain potholes.

 The hiking trail starts on the right side of the funicular Mågelibanen (not in operation).
 The trail is marked with the red letter T painted in the terrain and there are also some signs along the route.

-Remember that Trolltunga is a challenging route.
+Trolltunga is a very challenging route.
 The hike goes through high mountain terrain and the weather may change quickly.
 Before you set out, consider whether you are in good enough shape and have the right equipment.
 Plan carefully and start early in the day.
 There is no mobile phone coverage along the route.

-Usually from the middle of June to the middle of September.
+The hiking season usually lasts from the middle of June to the middle of September.

 Please note that the parking fills up early in the morning during high season – you may want to consider parking in Odda or Tyssedal instead.